At Home with Ulla Salzgeber

 One of Ulla’s more recent rides, Erbe

-With the young horse, is it possible to predict if it is going to do piaffe and passage?
+With a young horse, is it possible to predict if it is going to do piaffe and passage?

 “You can see it a little bit in the movement, you can feel it a little bit.
 It gets a little like passage in the trot, if you can bring the young horse back, two or three steps, not more, and when he does that, and you take the whip a little bit, and they elevate one hind leg, then you know, okay, he is electric enough.”